BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (5)In a second terminal…MAKE SURE YOU ARE IN PROJECT ROOT DIRECTORY FOLDER and run…. npx hardhat run scripts/deploy.js --network localhost  This will return both contract addresses.

 (6)Go to config.js file and put those contract addresses that have been generated in quotes as they need to be strings.
-If the addresses were not automatically generated copy them in from the terminal into the file with quotes like this... export const nftmarketaddress = '0x5FbDB2315678afecb367f032d93F642f64180aa3' export const nftaddress = '0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512'
+If the addresses were not automatically generated copy them in from the terminal into the file with quotes like this..

+export const nftmarketaddress = '0x5FbDB2315678afecb367f032d93F642f64180aa3'
+export const nftaddress = '0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512'